Last Updated: Jan 20, 2022

 |SSL Included Free|

-Supernews is a well-known name among Usenet providers.
+Supernews is a well-known name among Usenet service providers.
 They offer a reliable but basic service, good privacy protection and prices that are competitive, but not outstanding in terms of what you get for a subscription

 - Three-day free trial